ryouchinsa/ryouchinsa.github.io/edit/README.md

 - "Make not labeled" to make the point not labeled.
 - "Make labeled but not visible" to make the point as labeled but not visible.
 - "Delete edge" to delete the edge connected with the point.
+- “Delete this point” to delete the point from the skeleton and from all keypoints objects in annotation folders,

 Right click on the object.
 - "Set bounding box from the next polygon" to set the bounding box from the next polygon or pixels object.